Corruption & Griftmedium

 This follows the same template as every Trump vanity construction project:

-- Costs that triple between the announcement and the final bill
+• Costs that multiply 7x between the announcement and the final bill

 The White House ballroom: $400M, halted by a judge.
-The triumphal arch: $250 feet, opposed by veterans.
-The reflecting pool: $6.9M to a company that waterproofs culverts.
+The triumphal arch: 250 feet, opposed by veterans.
+The reflecting pool: $1.8M announced, $13.1M actual, to a company that waterproofs culverts, now facing a lawsuit.
 The common thread is a president who treats national landmarks as personal property and public money as a decorator's budget — with no competitive process, no accountability, and no one in the room who can say no.

 Sources & Evidence